jflorian/doubledog-apache/README.md

 #### apache::site\_config defined type

-This defined type manages a site-specific configur file for the web server.
+This defined type manages a site-specific configuration file for the web server.

 ##### `namevar` (required)
 An arbitrary identifier for the file instance unless the *filename* parameter is not set in which case this must provide the value normally set with the *filename* parameter.